 - a custodial care facility

-Certain HCBS programs and waivers, and 1915 waivers will have the greatest flexibility with regards to DME’s for use in the home
+Certain HCBS programs and waivers, and 1915 waivers will have the greatest flexibility with regard to DME’s for use in the home

-Some of the HCBS waivers, programs, and 1915 waivers will use a type of budget management called either “Consumer Direction”or “Self Direction”
+Some HCBS waivers, programs, and 1915 waivers will use a type of budget management called either “Consumer Direction” or “Self Direction”

 The participants are allotted a sum of money to cover all their needs, and the help of an appointed a financial advisor to do so.

 As these programs and waivers are there for the participants to stay living in their homes, if certain equipment is vital for their independence – “medically necessary” – and there is enough money in their budget, they will very often get it.